All Trends

 Romance novels are a surprisingly big business.
 Not only does the category generate $1.5B in sales each year, but it also accounts for nearly half of all mass-market paperback sales.

-In 2007, when Amazon launched the Kindle, they also rolled out Kindle Direct Publishing, a way for authors to freely distribute their books.
-This was the first time the bar for publishing a book was simply having an email address and it led to many authors suddenly being able to generate income.
+In 2007, when Amazon launched the Kindle, they also rolled out Kindle Direct Publishing, a move that kicked off the earliest Amazon book trends—giving independent authors a direct path to readers.
+This was the first time the bar for publishing a book was simply having an email address, and it led to many authors suddenly being able to generate income, sparking one of the most important digital publishing trends of the last two decades.

 Romance readers also, on average, read far more romance books each year than readers of other genres.
-This benefits self-published writers who can move more quickly and publish more books per year.
+This benefits self-published writers who can move more quickly and publish more books per year, keeping pace with the latest book trends in binge-worthy, serialized storytelling.

 Publishing books is increasingly used as a status symbol, in a world where the bar to stand out keeps getting higher

-Reedsy—a marketplace that lets self-publishing authors hire editors and book designers, and even ghostwriters—caters, in part, to a unique sort of author: the kind who wants to publish a book to signal credibility, not necessarily to make a living.
+Reedsy—a marketplace that lets self-publishing authors hire editors and book designers, and even ghostwriters—caters to a unique sort of author, tapping into one of the most notable current book trends: publishing for prestige, not profit.
 In careers like marketing and finance, it's common for entrepreneurs to use a book as evidence that they're an expert, but the book itself doesn't need to be especially good.

 Reedsy's growth also comes from a change in the dynamics of the publishing industry.
 The traditional book publishing business was built around distribution to bookstores and other large sellers.
 Today, Amazon and Gumroad have infinite shelf space, which means the problem is not getting a book distributed—it's getting the book noticed.